openedx/platform-plugin-aspects/docs/how-tos/load_test_tracking_pipeline.rst

 #.
 Alternatively you can run a test that will continue until stopped, and configure a prefix to your user names if you want to separate them from other tests in the database: ``tutor local run cms ./manage.py cms load_test_tracking_events --num_users 10 --run_until_killed --sleep_time 0.5 --username_prefix loadtest2_``

 #.
-Stop the test and monitor with ``ctrl-c``, you may want to let the monitor run until the queue of your system is cleared to get full data on how long it takes to recover from a backlog of events.
+Runs can be tagged with any number of tags that may help identify and compare different runs.
+For instance ``--tags celery 10k batch10 2workers``

 #.
+You can stop the test and monitor with ``ctrl-c``, but the monitor will automatically stop once it detects that the run has ended and the queue of events has been drained from the backend.

-Check the table in ClickHouse for the results of the run: ``event_sink.load_test_stats``.
+#.
+Check the table in ClickHouse for the results of the run: ``event_sink.load_test_stats`` and ``event_sink.load_test_runs``.
 Each run has a unique identifier, and each row has a timestamp.
 The stats themselves are stored in JSON as they differ a great deal between backends.
 With this information you should be able to chart a run and see how the system performs at various levels of load.

 Celery Notes
 ------------

-Celery can be scaled by adding more CMS workers.
+Celery can be scaled by adding more CMS workers and changing the `batch sizes`_.

 The JSON in ClickHouse for Celery looks like this::